'You have blood on your hands,' Senator tells Mark Zuckerberg for failing kids online

 "Mr. Zuckerberg," Graham began, "you have blood on your hands.
 You have a product that's killing people."

-The packed audience, which included parents, survivors and child advocates, erupted in applause.
+The packed audience, which included parents and child advocates who were holding photos of their loved ones, erupted in applause.

 Zuckerberg has testified several times before members of the Senate, and he voluntarily agreed to speak again on Wednesday.
 In his opening statement, he said, "Keeping young people safe online has been a challenge since the internet began."